jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 #### Borg was an important figure in modern tennis history.
 He was the sport's first modern media star and icon.
 Teenage girls conferred upon him a status comparable to a rock star.
 His face adorned t-shirts and other merchandise, making him the most marketable tennis player in history.
 Borg's career was a catalyst for Swedish tennis players.

-#### Perhaps most important of all, Borg gave to the sport of tennis a degree of showmanship,
+#### Perhaps most important of all, Borg gave to the sport of tennis a degree of showmanship, visibility, and marketability that was used as a role model for the sport in future decades.